Integrated Continuous-time Hidden Markov Models: Example: homogeneous case

-The InCH approach ran $10^5$ iterations in 793.1s, about 3.5 times as long as for the small data-set.
-It gave an effective sample size of 152.1, decreasing much more slowly than was the case for the existing method.
-This is because the dimension of the space over which the MCMC algorithm is sampling is not increasing with size of the data-set, so mixing does not degrade so quickly.
+With the existing algorithm, five replicates of $10^5$ iterations took 1219s, so the running time is only around 1.8 times as long as for the smaller data-set.
+This is because much of the computational effort goes on localized updates to the behavioural sequence, for which only part of the likelihood needs to be evaluated.
+However, the effective sample size is only 26.6, giving a sampling rate of 0.0219/s.
+The InCH approach ran five replicates of $10^5$ iterations in 4340s, about 3.8 times as long as for the small data-set.
+It gave an effective sample size of 345, decreasing much more slowly than was the case for the existing method.
+This is because the dimension of the space over which the \MCMC\ algorithm is sampling is not increasing with size of the data-set, so mixing does not degrade so quickly.
 It does still decrease to some extent, because the optimal proportion of the Poisson $\kappa$ process to resample at each iteration (estimated through the Latin hypercube experiments) is decreasing.
-The net rate of generating independent samples is 0.192/s, so for this data-set the InCH approach is around 9 times as efficient as the existing method.
+The net rate of generating independent samples is 0.0796/s, so for this data-set the InCH approach is around 3.6 times as efficient as the existing method.
+Posterior distributions of the movement parameters are given in Figure \ref{fig_new_hom_sim}.